Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Introduction

+where $0 < \varepsilon \ll 1$.
+Studying the bifurcation of limit cycles for such a system can be now transformed to investigating the zeros of the Melnikov function $M(h,\delta)$, given in (\ref{Eq2}).

-When we focus on the maximum number of small-amplitude limit cycles, $M(n)$, bifurcating from an elementary center or an elementary focus, one of the best-known results is $M(2)=3$, which was proved by Bautin in 1952~\cite{Bautin1952}.
+When we focus on the maximum number of small-amplitude limit cycles, denoted by $M(n)$, bifurcating from an elementary center or an elementary focus, one of the best-known results is $M(2)=3$, which was proved by Bautin in 1952~\cite{Bautin1952}.
 For $n=3$, several results have been obtained (e.g. see \cite{Zoladek1995,YuHan2011,James1991}).
-Among them, in 1995 \.Zo{\l}\c{a}dek~\cite{Zoladek1995} first constructed a rational Darboux integral to show $11$ small-amplitude limit cycles, which was considered the best and was cited by many researchers in this field.
-The rational Darboux integral proposed by \.Zo{\l}\c{a}dek \cite{Zoladek1995} is given by
+Among them, in 1995 \.Zo{\l}\c{a}dek~\cite{Zoladek1995} first constructed a rational Darboux integral to study existence of $11$ small-amplitude limit cycles in cubic vector fields.
+This pioneer work later motivated many researches in this area to study bifurcation of limit cycles.
+The rational Darboux integral in~\cite{Zoladek1995} is given by